keerthivasan-devflow/react-basics/notes/notes5.md

     - Component architecture
     - Faster/Efficient DOM Manipulation
         - Diffing Algorithm
-        - Virtual DOM
+        - Virtual DOM (Object Representation of JSX)
         - Reconciliation

 Hook is just a normal JS function(*written by facebbook*).
-They are super-powerful functions in React. useState() useEffect()
+They are super-powerful functions in React. useState()

-React hooks are usually imported using named imports/exports
+React hooks are usually included using named imports from 'react'

 What is Reconciliation?
 (React Fiber)
     - Virtual DOM